 Note: It’s important to keep the profile information up-to-date.
 Your profile is a representation of the business, so accuracy is a must.

 Your Google business profile lists your hours.
 There’s nothing worse for a consumer than going to the bother of searching you, driving to your location, and finding that your storefront is locked.
 Google gives consumers the opportunity to verify that information on your profile is correct.
-Imagine how excited Google will be to display your profile if they get constant feedback that your information is inaccurate?
-We can guess that the answer is—not very excited to display and rank you.
+If Google receives constant feedback that your information is inaccurate, it won’t want to display your profile.

 Note: If you have special holiday hours, make sure to list them.

 Photos work as ranking fuel on lots of levels.
-Photos answer more questions than words.
-In fact, (while oft misquoted,) Fred Barnard said in 1927, “A picture’s worth ten thousand words.”
-Searchers can see your storefront, your facility, your products, and even the cross streets of your location.
+Photos sometimes answer more questions than words do.
+Think of Fred R. Barnard’s quote from 1927, “A picture is worth ten thousand words.”
+By including photos, searchers can see your storefront, facility, products, and even the cross streets of your location.

 Note: It’s best to use currently dated pictures and better to use a few pictures added regularly than gobs of photos added at once.

-Of course, positive reviews are best, and lots are better than few, but reviews are a chance to correspond and show Google (and the consumers) that you are attentive, thorough, and prompt.
-Google likes to see your interaction and consumers do too.
+Of course, positive reviews are best, and many are better than few.
+But reviews are a chance to correspond with Google and consumers to show that you are attentive, thorough, and prompt.
+Google likes to see your interaction and consumers do, too.

-Note: There are special links you can use which make review giving easier for your consumers.
+Note: There are special links that make it easier for consumers to leave a review.
 Ask us about a 5-star review link.

 Become a marketing Titan: